Generate sound effects using text prompts

 Generate and add sound effects to a video or audio file

-On the Adobe Firefly homepage, select Text to sound effects (beta).
+On the Adobe Firefly homepage, select Audio, then select the Generate sound effects tile on the Audio page.

 On the Generate sound effects page, select Upload media to upload a video or audio file that you want to use for composing sound effects.